alexanderkrauck/WiSAR/README.md

 Project is in Progress.

-# read project architecture to see what to work on!!!!
+# read project_architecture.ipynb to see what to work on!!!!